 Sometimes just a simple picture can motivate us to get into gear.
 I took this photo while traveling from Salt Lake City back into Nashville after the 2011 California International Marathon.
-I was a bit dissapointed in my race result.
+I was a bit disappointed in my race result.

 I ran a 2.32.24 to finish 49th overall within the race.
-I had hit the halfway point (13.1 miles) in 1.09.42 getting passed by the chase pack who consisted of a few american who went on to qualify for the 2012 US Olympic Marathon Trials.
+I had hit the halfway point (13.1 miles) in 1.09.42 getting passed by the chase pack who consisted of a few American who went on to qualify for the 2012 US Olympic Marathon Trials.

 I was just about on goal pace (5.18 per mile) but could not sustain the pace from mile 16 to the finish.
-We still need motivation when we hit a few road blocks along the way to achieveing our goals.
+We still need motivation when we hit a few road blocks along the way to achieving our goals.

 If you are setting easy goals for yourself than you may continually succeed but there is far greater power in taking risks and asking much more out of yourself, rather than make easy goals that really don’t challenge you.